google/decoder-benchmarks-for-rust/README.md

 ## Further work

 * Cover more image decoders.
-* Find a good corpus of images to use.
+* Find a better corpus of images to use.
 * Investigate JPEG decoding at low image sizes.